 After only a few days, the Kywoo tycoon Kickstarter Campaign for the Tycoon has surpassed $26,000 USD with 79 backers.
-The first stretch goal has been announced: A $75 Octoprint kit with a camera when the campaign is 100% funded at $30,000 USD.
+They have announced the first stretch goal: A $75 Octoprint kit with a camera when the campaign is 100% funded at $30,000 USD.
 The Beta sample printer has arrived in the USA and testing has begun.
 Included SD files have printed nicely.
-Additional test and real prints will be sliced with a fresh slicer profile.
+I will slice additional test and real prints with a fresh slicer profile.
 Emails have been bouncing back and forth with Kywoo.
-Improved firmware is planned.
+They plan improved firmware.
 Kywoo’s bed sensor is not “metal” as initially described.

 Tycoon Update 04:

 The campaign is fully funded and has unlocked its first stretch goal.
 Now backers shall receive an Octoprint Kit (a $75 value) with their selected pledge of $279 or higher.
-The kit is based on an Orange Pi.
-Additional details are frequently added to the Kickstarter’s comment section.
+They base the kit on an Orange Pi.
+They frequently add additional details to the Kickstarter’s comment section.

 Tycoon Updates Continue:

 Kywoo’s Tycoon campaign is nearly over or just ended depending on when you read this.
-In the last few days the second stretch goal has been reached.
+In the last few days it has reached the second stretch goal.
 Printer level backers will now receive an All-Metal Hotend + 0.4mm Hardened Steel Nozzle kit.
-Additionally two new accessories will be available to purchase.
+Additionally, two new accessories will be available to purchase.
 This includes an Auto Shut down Kit for $12 and an Acrylic Enclosure partial DIY kit for $25.
 The combination of the hotend and enclosure kit should appeal to many users.

-In addition to the stretch goal and available accessories, Kywoo has listed the changes made for the production level 3D printers.
+Besides the stretch goal and available accessories, Kywoo has listed the changes made for the production level 3D printers.
 The full list with pictures is available on the Kickstarter page.
-However here is a list of the improvements based on feed back from Beta testers as well as general improvements.
+However, here is a list of the improvements based on feedback from Beta testers and general improvements.

-- Change the package design to protect the two couplers of Z-Axis from stretching and protect from the wrong Z-axis home direction;
+- Updated the package design to protect the two couplers of Z-Axis from stretching and protect from the wrong Z-axis home direction;

-- Change the socket direction of Y-Axis end-stop to make the inserting easier;
+- Changing the socket direction of Y-Axis end-stop to make the inserting easier;

-- Change the socket of the thermistor cable below the hotbed to make the original two cables different;
+- Revised the socket of the thermistor cable below the hotbed to make the original two cables different;

-- Change the air blow direction of the extruder fan to have the cooling parts back the heat bed;
+- Switching the air flow direction of the extruder fan to have the cooling parts back the heat bed;

 - Use the power supply with protection;

-- Make the manual easier for beginners to read, add slicer and slicer instruction to SD card;
+- Making the manual easier for beginners to read, add slicer and slicer instruction to SD card;

-- Add more instruction of assembling and operation, like stickers on the footpads reminding users to cross the Y-Axis base first then screw the footpad;
+- Adding more instruction for assembling, like stickers on the foot pads reminding users to insert the Y-Axis base first then screw on the foot pads;

-- Change the shape of the feed-in knob to avoid glue and slip;
+- Redesigned the shape of the feed-in knob to avoid glue and slip;

 - Change the insert ports have changed to a micro USB port, an SD card port, and a TF card port on the right side;